VladUsatii/gemcoin/wallet/README.md

 # Key Utility 🔑

+## CURRENTLY OBSOLETE.
+DON'T USE THIS!
+INSTEAD, USE THE ADD_KEY_NEW.py FILE .. .

 Our key utility generates a random key, specific to every person in the world.

 ## Gemcoin Wallets: A Walkthrough